After Porn Ends

 After Porn Ends is a 2012 American documentary film about the pornography industry.
-It features interviews with Asia Carrera, Nina Hartley, Mary Carey, Randy West, Richard Pacheco, John Leslie, Amber Lynn, Seka, Raylene, Bill Margold, Shelley Lubben, and Tiffany Million.
+It features interviews with Asia Carrera, Nina Hartley, Mary Carey, Randy West, Richard Pacheco, John Leslie, Amber Lynn, Seka, Raylene, Bill Margold, Shelley Lubben, Luke Ford and Tiffany Million.

 Background

 Documentary filmmaker Bryce Wagoner, a graduate of East Carolina University, interviewed several former porn stars about their lives after leaving the industry.
 Wagoner got the inspiration for the documentary from a part-time job during his film education: During a voice-over and motion capture break for the video game, WWE SmackDown! vs. Raw, a group watched porn movies and one of them asked what the actors did with their lives after their time in the scene.
 In a separate blog post, he explained that the scene was about sexual acts with vegetables.

 The questions in the fast-paced interview scenes revolve around four core questions: How do you find your way into this film business?
 Why do you stop and possibly start again?
 How can a secure existence or family be built and thus private life and career be separated?
 How do porn actors differ from other employees?
 Asia Carrera, among others, reports that Mensa International would link to all member websites, but in her case made an exception, since it is a pornographic website.